 One Centre Walking Holidays

-A series of easy, fairly short walks exploring the Dorset of Thomas Hardy, from his birthplace at Higher Bockhampton to his heart's final resting place at Stinsford and taking in some of the places which inspired his works.
+A series of fairly easy walks exploring the Dorset of Thomas Hardy, from his birthplace at Higher Bockhampton to his heart's final resting place at Stinsford and taking in some of the places which inspired his works.

 4 - 7 miles